Fall24-BUCS506/tanth-midterm/writeup.md

    - **Usage**:
      - VADER (Valence Aware Dictionary and sEntiment Reasoner) from NLTK was tested for extracting compound, positive, neutral, and negative sentiment scores from review text.
      - Although ultimately excluded, VADER was considered for providing additional insights on sentiment polarity.

-### Summary
-These packages were chosen to meet project requirements for data handling, visualization, machine learning, and initial NLP exploration.
-Together, they provided a robust framework to process large-scale data, engineer relevant features, and implement a machine learning model capable of predicting movie review ratings effectively.

 ## Special Techniques and Optimization
 1. **Memory Efficiency**: